The future of music festivals in the COVID era is here

 “Everything that I do with EscapeTracks as a brand is always about trying to give everyone a sense of happiness,” Sassi tells Fast Company.
 “I’m kind of filling everybody’s pockets in a way, with what they want to see and what they’re hoping for.
 So that’s my perspective in terms of creating the entire live-streamed concert.”

 Sassi partnered with Youtube’s #WithMe campaign to launch the EscapeTracks R&B Music Festival live on May 16.
 It was free to “ticketed” fans, who got the chance to watch and interact with headliners such as BJ The Chicago Kid, Eric Bellinger, Queen Naija, Luh Kel, and more.
 YouTube has functions that make donating to charities seamless, and it allows users to upload prerecorded visuals for live streams.
-Sassi gathered performances from selected performers ahead of time, edited their videos together, and added desired graphics and texts to make things look more streamlined.
+Sassi gathered exclusive performances from selected performers ahead of time, edited their videos together, and added desired graphics and texts to make things look more streamlined.

 Then the festival went live.
 Fans from the EscapeTracks community around the world—who range in age from 18 to 44—got to watch the video as they interacted with each other as well as their favorite performers in the chat room.